I’m introducing a new series called the “Blogging Monthly Review” where I’ll be sharing my blogging & creative biz updates each month.

 You forget to celebrate them.

-And part of sustaining that momentum in
+And part of sustaining that momentum in growing your creative business is to track your progress.

 How will you know what direction to take or what steps to take if you don’t know where you’re headed?